St James' Church, Ab Kettleby

 St James’ Church, Ab Kettleby is a Grade II* listed parish church in the Church of England in Ab Kettleby, Leicestershire.

 History

-The church dates from the 13th century, but was restored between 1852 and 1853 by Broadbent and Hawley when repair were made and new oak benches were installed.
+The church dates from the 13th century, but was restored between 1852 and 1853 by Broadbent and Hawley when repairs were made and new oak benches were installed.

-The remains of the villa, and a ditch running from north to south underneath the nave have caused serious structural problems for the church.
+The remains of a Roman villa, and a ditch running from north to south underneath the nave have caused serious structural problems for the church.
 The church closed in 2006 due to its structural problems and, following the raising of over £250,000 for repairs, it re-opened in 2013.